A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Estimation of Observed LPRS Background

-This seems like it would result in a major problem, since these fluxes from this background category are a significant fraction of the expected signal fluxes from Eqs.~(\ref{Eq:SignalFlux}) and~(\ref{Eq:SignalFluxB}), even after the above small wrong-polarization acceptance factor of approximately~$\frac{1}{500}$ for this background is included.
-However, unlike background from categories [1] -- [4], the Rayleigh-scattered background will not be superimposed purely on the LPRS spot, but rather will form a continuous streak, as was discussed in Section~7 of the first article in this pair of articles; and thus one is able to perform a combined fit to the Rayleigh streak as a continuous (and approximately exponentially-falling) distribution within the telescope camera images, together with a fit to the LPRS spot that rests on top of the tail of that continuous distribution.
+This seems like it would result in a major problem, since these fluxes from this background category are a significant fraction of the expected signal fluxes from equations~(\ref{Eq:SignalFlux}) and~(\ref{Eq:SignalFluxB}), even after the above small wrong-polarization acceptance factor of approximately~$\frac{1}{500}$ for this background is included.
+However, unlike background from categories~[1]~--~[4], the Rayleigh-scattered background will not be superimposed purely on the LPRS spot, but rather will form a continuous streak, as was discussed in Section~\href{https://arxiv.org/pdf/2001.10958.pdf#sec7}{7} of \citetalias{Alb20a}; and thus one is able to perform a combined fit to the Rayleigh streak as a continuous (and approximately exponentially-falling) distribution within the telescope camera images, together with a fit to the LPRS spot that rests on top of the tail of that continuous distribution.
 This fit technique will be discussed further, and demonstrated, in the following Section on expected photometric ratio precision.
-One is, thus, still able to achieve high precision on the observationally-fitted photometric ratio.\\[-3mm]
+One is, thus, still able to achieve high precision on the observationally-fitted photometric ratio.